-example: sit - sitting I am sitting on the sofa.
+example: sit - sittingI am sitting on the sofa.
+You are sitting on the sofa.
 He is sitting on the sofa.

 The letter I as final consonant after a vowel is always doubled before ing.

 example: travel - travelling I am travelling around.
 You are travelling around.
 He is travelling around.